 Social Security Extra Help Program — Only for people with Medicare, this official government site has information about the Extra Help program.
 The Extra Help program helps people pay for the costs — monthly premiums, annual deductibles, and prescription co-payments — related to a Medicare prescription drug plan.

 SHIP: State Health Insurance Assistance Program — SHIP is a national program that offers counseling and help to people with Medicare and their families.
-This site can help you find a counselor in your area who will meet with you one on one and talk to you about your Medicare options.
+This website can help you find a counselor in your area who will meet with you one-on-one and talk to you about your Medicare options.

-Benefits Checkup (National Council on Aging) — This site gives people lists of services and programs for which they can apply.
-The lists include programs to help pay for medicines, but also programs that don’t have to do with healthcare directly.
-For example, this site has information on finding housing, getting food stamps, and finding elder care.
+Benefits Checkup (National Council on Aging) — This website gives people lists of services and programs for which they can apply.
+The lists include programs to help pay for medicines, but also programs that do not have to do with healthcare directly.
+For example, this website has information on finding housing, getting food stamps, and finding elder care.
 You can search for all types of programs at once, or target your search to find a specific kind of service.

-Needymeds — This is an independent non-profit organization that provides information about patient assistance from drug companies and the government.
-The site also offers people a discount card that they can use on prescriptions if they have no insurance or choose not to use their insurance.
-This card is especially useful in paying for medicines after you reach the Medicare "donut hole,” and Medicare is no longer paying for your prescriptions.
+Needymeds — This is an independent nonprofit organization that provides information about patient assistance from drug companies and the government.
+The website also offers people a discount card that they can use on prescriptions if they have no insurance or choose not to use their insurance.
+This card is especially useful in paying for medicines after you reach the Medicare "donut hole" and Medicare is no longer paying for your prescriptions.

-Rx Outreach — This site offers medicines and diabetic treatment supplies at a reduced cost to people who make less than a certain amount of money each year.
+Rx Outreach — This website offers medicines and diabetic-treatment supplies at a reduced cost to people who make less than a certain amount of money each year.

 FDA information for consumers

-- Government sites with information about the risks of foreign and Internet pharmacies:
+●Government websites with information about the risks of foreign and internet pharmacies: